-Initial claim determinations Type of notice Initial determination (us) Extensions Additional information request (us) Response to additional information request (you) Pre-service claim No later than 3 calendar days after we receive the request Not applicable Not applicable Not applicable Concurrent care claim If you are hospitalized (may include concurrent care claim of hospital stays) No later than 24 hours after we receive the request followed by written notification within 3 business days Not applicable Not applicable Not applicable Care to make sure you are stable following emergency treatment (post-stabilization) or for a life threatening condition.
+Initial claim determinations Type of notice Initial determination (us) Extensions Additional information request (us) Response to additional information request (you) Pre-service claim No later than 3 calendar days after we receive the request Not applicable Not applicable Not applicable Concurrent care claim If you are hospitalized (may include concurrent care claim of hospital stays) No later than 24 hours after we receive the request followed by written notification within 3 business days Not applicable Not applicable Not applicable Care to make sure you are stable following emergency treatment (post- stabilization) or for a life threatening condition.
 No later than one (1) hour after we receive request, or within the time appropriate to your condition.
-Not applicable Not applicable Not applicable Requests for step therapy (non- emergency) No later than 72 hours after we receive the request Not applicable Not applicable Not applicable
+Not applicable Not applicable Not applicable

+Requests for step No later than 72 Not applicable Not applicable Not applicable

+therapy (non- hours after we

+emergency) receive the

+request

-^{}If we approve the care and services, we will send you a letter no later than 2 business days after we receive the request.
+If we approve the care and services, we will send you a letter no later than 2 business days after we receive the request.
 The Adverse determinations section explains how and when we tell you about an adverse determination.